 The Darjeeling tea growing region has nearly ninety tea estates within seventy square miles.
 In addition to its small size, production is low due to its colder climate.
 Plant growth is slow and harvesting is difficult, with tea plants growing on slopes of sixty or seventy degrees.
 Less than one percent of all India’s tea is produced in Darjeeling, so there is never enough tea for demand.

-What makes the prized Darjeeling tea so special?
+What makes Darjeeling tea so special?

 The higher elevations of eighteen hundred to sixty-three hundred feet account for the teas thinner body and more concentrated flavor.
 The warm sunny days and cool evenings of the growing season along with soil chemistry, rainfall and cloud mist are all factors synergizing to create the intense Darjeeling tea flavor.

-Darjeeling tea is mostly hand plucked by women, while the men process the tea in the adjoining factories.
+Darjeeling tea is mostly hand-plucked by women, while the men process the tea in the adjoining factories.
 Workers harvest the tea by hand plucking the top two leaves and bud of the tender young shoots over three harvesting seasons.
 Each bush is harvested every four to eight days during the growing season.